Crypto Adoption Around the World: Solomon Islands

 Regulatory Uncertainty

-The Central Bank of Solomon Islands (CBSI) has warned the public that cryptocurrencies are not regulated and do not have legal tender status.
-This creates a lack of clarity and trust among potential users.
+The Central Bank of Solomon Islands (CBSI) maintains that private cryptocurrencies are not legal tender.
+This creates a lack of clarity for businesses that might want to accept Bitcoin or stablecoins.

 Consumer Protection